ncatlab/nlab-content/pages/5/0/2/3/3205/content.md

 =--

 The CatLab is a community undertaking.
-But for all matters that do require that the CatLab is represented to the outside by an official decision-taking body, we have the [[Catlabmeta:steering committee|steering committee]]. _Nobody "is in charge of the CatLab"._ But the steering committee is the closest approximation to a body being in charge that we have.
+But for all matters that do require that the CatLab is represented to the outside by an official decision-taking body, we have the [[nlabmeta:steering committee|nLab steering committee]]. _Nobody "is in charge of the CatLab"._ But the steering committee is the closest approximation to a body being in charge that we have.

-category: meta
+## Categories

-## Definition
+### Definition

 A _category_ $C$ consists of